-Stereotactic Radiosurgery (SRS) is a non-surgical procedure that utilises gamma radiation for the management of brain tumours amongst others.
+Stereotactic radiosurgery is a non-surgical procedure that utilises gamma radiation for the management of brain tumours amongst others.
 The objective of stereotactic radiosurgery is to deliver a high dose of radiation to the tumour site via a gamma knife in comparison to other radiotherapy treatments.
-The application of imaging modalities such as computed tomography (CT), positron emission tomography (PET) and functional magnetic resonance imaging (fMRI) assists in the treatment planning stage for a patient undergoing image-guided surgery (Gamma Knife).
+The application of imaging modalities such as computed tomography (CT), positron emission tomography (PET) and functional magnetic resonance imaging (fMRI) assists in the treatment planning stage for a patient undergoing image guided surgery using a Gamma Knife.

-These imaging techniques (Gamma Knife Radiation) are also employed to limit collateral damage to the surrounding healthy tissues.
-However, when radiosurgery is used to treat body tumours, the procedure is known as stereotactic body radiotherapy (SBRT).
+These image guided surgery techniques (Gamma Knife Radiation) are also employed to limit collateral damage to the surrounding healthy tissues.
+However, when radiosurgery is used to treat body tumours, the procedure is known as stereotactic body radiotherapy.
 Both procedures can deliver high precision radiation, to within millimetres to destroy the tumour and achieve a permanent accuracy of the radiation delivered.

-Both SRS and SBRT depend on several imaging modalities to generate 3-D scans and computer analysis to determine the exact coordinates of the tumour target within the human body.
+Both stereotactic radiosurgery and stereotactic body radiotherapy depend on several imaging modalities to generate 3-D scans and computer analysis to determine the exact coordinates of the tumour target within the human body.
 The patient must be placed in an immobilised state to enable the highly focused gamma-ray or x-ray beams to converge on the tumour (volume) site.
-The application of image-guided radiation therapy (IGRT) and additional medical imaging is used to confirm the location of a tumour before administration of a radiation dose.
-The IGRT improves the precision and accuracy of the treatment.
+The application of image guided radiation therapy and additional medical imaging is used to confirm the location of a tumour before administration of a radiation dose.
+The image guided radiation therapy improves the precision and accuracy of the treatment.

 The imaging modalities CT, fMRI and PET-CT are all capable of producing 3-D imaging to help safely to locate the tumour mass within the human body.
 It is also able to calculate the tumour volume.
 These scans support the patient’s treatment plan to ensure that the radiation beam can converge on the tumour at various angles.

-Both SRS and SBRT are alternatives to invasive surgery, especially for patients who are unable to undergo surgery and also for tumours and other abnormalities.
+Both stereotactic radiosurgery and stereotactic body radiotherapy are alternatives to invasive surgery, especially for patients who are unable to undergo surgery and also for tumours and other abnormalities.
 In some of these cases, the surgery would be difficult due to tumours being near vital organs/anatomic regions and subject to movement within the body.
-SRS is used to treat numerous types of brain tumours including benign and malignant, primary and metastatic, residual tumour cells following surgery including intracranial, orbital and base-of-skull tumours.
-In addition to arteriovenous malformations (AVMs), a tangle of expanded blood vessels that disrupts normal blood flow in the brain and sometimes bleeds.
+Stereotactic radiosurgery is used to treat numerous types of brain tumours including benign and malignant, primary and metastatic.
+In addition to arteriovenous malformations (AVMs), that disrupts normal blood flow in the brain and sometimes bleeds.
 Furthermore, radiosurgery machines can treat other neurological conditions such as trigeminal neuralgia (a nerve disorder in the face) and tremor amongst others.
-The procedure of SBRT is utilised in the treatment of malignant or benign small-to-medium size tumours present in the liver, abdomen, lung, prostate, spine, head and neck.
+The procedure of stereotactic body radiotherapy is utilised in the treatment of malignant or benign small-to-medium size tumours present in the liver, abdomen, lung, prostate, spine, head and neck.

-SRS works in a similar way to other forms of radiation treatments.
-The main difference is that the SRS procedure does not remove the tumour, but that the DNA is damaged to stop replication.
+Stereotactic radiosurgery works in a similar way to other forms of radiation treatments.
+The main difference is that the stereotactic radiosurgery procedure does not remove the tumour, but that the DNA is damaged to stop replication.
 After treatment, benign tumours usually shrink within two years and metastatic tumours can take up to 2-3 months.
-The treatment of arteriovenous malformations (AVMs) by SRS may result in thickening and cut off the blood over several years.
+The treatment of arteriovenous malformations (AVMs) by stereotactic radiosurgery may result in thickening and cut off the blood over several years.
 A number of tumours will remain stable and inactive without any degree of change.

 Gamma knife radiation